SFDO-Tooling/CumulusCI/docs/cumulusci_flow.rst

 beta release in a variety of Salesforce org environments concurrently.
 Build times vary widely depending on the project and, a passing build is proof we can package main at any point in time.

-When the upload of the beta release is completed, the main branch is auto-merged_ into all open feature branches.
+When the upload of the beta release is completed, the main branch is :ref:`auto-merged <Auto Merging>` into all open feature branches.
 New betas are published on GitHub as a GitHub Release, along with automatically generated release notes drawn from the content of the Pull Requests merged since the last production release.